 Premiums start from as little as $9.95 per month and range up to as much as $41.59 per month.
 So, what do you get for your money?
 See the charts below for a comparison of the plans major features.

-It is up to each person to determine what features and benefits are most important to them and at what cost.
+It is a good idea to take some time and determine what features and benefits are most important to you and at what cost.
 AMMDOG Reviews is an affiliate of USCCA and I believe they offer very good product.
 They have also been at this longer than any of the other organizations listed here.